The Numerics of VMEC++: Current Density from VMEC

+If the curl of a covariant representation of a field is computed, this results in a contravariant representation of the resulting field and vice versa~\cite{dHaseleer}.
+Therefore, the covariant magnetic field components $B_i$ are needed to compute the contravariant current density components $j^i$.
+The covariant magnetic field components~$(B_s, B_\theta, B_\varphi)$ represent the equilibrium magnetic field $\mathbf{B}$ as follows:

+They are available in the output of VMEC as two-dimensional Fourier series on the half-grid:

+with the $m,n$ summation as detailed in Sec.~\ref{sec:torcoords_numbering}, albeit more Fourier coefficients are retained in this expansion in order to satisfy the Nyquist sampling theorem.
+Note that, in contrast to the contravariant magnetic field representation, the radial component $B_s \neq 0$ in the covariant representation.
+Given the covariant magnetic field representation, the curl of it takes a particurarly simple form~\cite{dHaseleer}:

-The current density is computed mostly to act as a source term in the Biot-Savart volume integrals.
+with $\sqrt{g}$ being the Jacobian of the coordinate transform between flux coordinates and cylindrical coordinates.
+The current density is, in practise, often computed to act as a source term in the Biot-Savart volume integrals.
 There, the Jacobian~$\sqrt{g}$ is required in the integral.
 It is therefore customary to compute~$\mathbf{j} \sqrt{g}$:

 The concrete contravariant components of the current density are thus: